ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_vector_objects.md

 Vector Object server has its own `vector_object_server.launch.py` launch-file and preset parameters in the `vector_object_server_params.yaml` file for demonstration, though its trivial to add this to Nav2’s main launch file if being used in practice.

 In this tutorial, we are focusing on the application how to utilize the simple setup allowing to add virtual obstacles on costmaps.
-For demonstration purposes, let’s specify two obstacle shapes: triangle polygon and circle filled with “occupied” value, in order to prevent the robot to go through them.
+For demonstration purposes, let’s specify two obstacle shapes: triangle polygon and circle filled with "occupied" value, in order to prevent the robot to go through them.
 The YAML-part for polygon and circle will look as follows:

 ```yaml
 shapes: ["Poly", "Circle"]